codetalkio/codethoughts.io/posts/2020-03-20-Visual-Studio-Code-on-iPad.md

 *Versions and Tools used:*

 - *`code-server` Version 3.0.0*
-- your own server
+- Your own server
-- your own domain
+- Your own domain

 With [Apple increasing their focus](https://www.apple.com/newsroom/2020/03/apple-unveils-new-ipad-pro-with-lidar-scanner-and-trackpad-support-in-ipados/) on making the iPad a viable device for work, it is time to revisit using my iPad as a workstation for programming.